evanshortiss/cordova-angular-browserify/README.md

 configure editors.
 * Localised Cordova version setup to avoid version mismatches.

-## Current Project Issues
+## Current Project Issues / Tasks
 * The fh-js-sdk is currently not available through npm and the bower version doesn't contain the _/dist_ folder.
 See this [ticket](https://github.com/feedhenry/fh-js-sdk/pull/86)
 * grunt-browserify isn't correctly applying transforms.
+Current fallback is to use grunt-shell.
+* Testing folder is currently in development.
+The goal is that it will automatically run tests for any JS file added to it by running *grunt test*.

 ## Why?